Chapter 8: Advanced Techniques

 Focus on goals, not tasks.

-"Sprint goal: Launch user dashboard.
+"Sprint goal: launch user dashboard.

 Current status: 70% complete

-Biggest risk: Design approval
+Biggest risk: design approval

-Today's focus: Frontend integration and testing
+Today's focus: frontend integration and testing

-Who's blocked?
+Who is blocked?
 [None]

 5-minute standup focused on the goal.